Rhodiola crenulata

 What's the taxonomical classification of Rhodiola crenulata?

 Rhodiola crenulata belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-Following its taxonomic hierarchy, it is situated in the class Equisetopsida and the subclass Magnoliidae.
-This plant is further organized under the order Saxifragales and is a member of the family Crassulaceae.
-Within this family, it is categorized under the genus Rhodiola, specifically identifying as the species crenulata.
+Following its taxonomic descent, it is situated in the class Equisetopsida and the subclass Magnoliidae.
+This plant is further organized under the order Saxifragales and falls within the family Crassulaceae.
+Finally, it is identified by the genus Rhodiola and the specific species name crenulata.

 Taxonomic Rank Classification